shredthaGNAR/list-of-my-starred-repos/README.md

 * [bravetheskies/themekit-download-action](https://github.com/bravetheskies/themekit-download-action): A GitHub action that pulls changes from Shopify Theme Kit themes.
 * [brohlson/themekit-webpack-tailwind](https://github.com/brohlson/themekit-webpack-tailwind): Shopify Themekit with Webpack & Tailwind CSS
 * [themerdev/themer](https://github.com/themerdev/themer): 🎨 themer takes a set of colors and generates themes for your apps (editors, terminals, wallpapers, and more).
+* [OceanicSquirrel/themes-for-ytmdesktop-player](https://github.com/OceanicSquirrel/themes-for-ytmdesktop-player): If you are using the https://github.com/ytmdesktop/ytmdesktop player, you can copy these CSS files to try different color themes.
+(This is not affiliated with YouTube or the ytmdesktop project)
 * [kerichdev/themes-for-ytmdesktop-player](https://github.com/kerichdev/themes-for-ytmdesktop-player): Youtube Music CSS themes to apply with any injector.
 * [knyar/theoldreader-chrome](https://github.com/knyar/theoldreader-chrome): Chrome extension for The Old Reader
 * [devmount/third-stats](https://github.com/devmount/third-stats): Thunderbird add-on turning your emails into beautifully visualized email account stats